renekreijveld/Watchful.li-sitelist/README.md

 ##Changelog:

 26-aug-2016:
-* Added screenshots for most important options
+* Added screenshots for most important options.
-* Major update README
+* Major update README.

 25-aug-2016:
-* Added option to show all columns
+* Added option to show all columns.
-* Added option to show demo data or live data
+* Added option to show demo data or live data.
-* Added much faster toggle between display of sites with updates and all sites
+* Added much faster toggle between display of sites with updates and all sites.
 * Added column toggler to show or hide columns.
 * Added savestate to DataTables.
 * Dropped Foundation version.